noahahooja/Flask-Website-Project/README.md

 Noah: Transfer work from repl.it to github and intelliJ.
 Update readme.md file on daily basis.
 Work on website code/visuals.
 Update journal.

+Nolan: Create trig functions on calculator.
+Create new math function to allow math to parse as it is shown in the calculator display form.
+Research built-in javascript functions to help with this process.

+Troy: Help work on the calculator.
+Add notes in the readme, and understand github and intelliJ.

 =================